SatoshiumAI/satoshium-us/registry/identifiers/README.md

 SREG
 ```

-### Type Segment
+### Year Segment

+Preserves the four-digit year in which the Registry Identifier is assigned.

-May reflect the approved Registry Record Type.
+The year is part of the permanent Registry Identifier and does not encode Registry Record Type.

+### Record Type Separation

-The Record Type field remains authoritative for classification.
+Registry Record Type remains a separate controlled SREG field.

-### Issuance Segment

-May preserve year or another controlled issuance context.
+Classification is governed through the Record Type field and applicable Record-Type Profile rather than through the Registry Identifier string.

 ### Sequence